 - Recyclable/clean cardboard or paper

 - Wood – plywood, pressboard, painted or stained wood

 Do You Have Extra Yard Trimmings?

 Each residential curbside recycling cart has two separate compartments.
-The label on the lid details what can be placed inside each of the cart’s compartments.
-Place paper and small cardboard pieces in the side with the black lid, and place plastic, aluminum, glass bottles and cans in the side with the blue lid.
-If you have a lot of cardboard boxes, please flatten and place next to your carts.
+The label on the lid explains what can be placed inside each of the cart’s compartments.
+Place paper and small cardboard pieces in the side with the black lid, and place plastic, aluminum, glass bottles, and cans in the side with the blue lid.
+If you have a lot of cardboard boxes, please flatten and place them next to your carts.

 Recycling must be loose, free of a plastic bag liner.

 - Aluminum cans